Booligoosh/boolicode/README.md

-# This website is no longer relevant
+# This website is no longer relevant.